christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   ## A balanced training schedule?

   Zone 2 training is not everything.

-It should be incorporated into a varied training routine that works other systems, depending on your targets in terms of training, racing, and lifestyle.
-I think the best place to start is to consciously replace those runs where your heart rate / intensity was in Zone 3, with Zone 2 running.
-The goal is to provide stimulus for your body to adapt, and training in the 'dead zone' for most of your runs will not do this.
+  It should be incorporated into a varied training routine that works other intensities.

-  So you can still do your hill repeats and specifically targeted tempo runs.
+  You can still do your hill repeats and specifically targeted tempo runs.

   Just slow down on those runs which you used to get carried away on.

-  Some people have asked me about the quantity of Zone 2 training.
-I feel that in the beginning you should keep the same mileage and duration as before, just prevent yourself running in higher and lower zones for most of your running.
-  You will soon find you can start to increase your mileage as your intensity is reduced.
+Instead, make them a targeted Zone 2 run; a run with a purpose.

   ## Overcoming Zone 2 challenges